mrdonado/health-nlp-analysis/Readme.md

 If you want to deploy this service inside Docker containers, you will find the `docker-compose.yml` file on the root directory of this repository.

+The only requirement is to first define a docker network.
+You can do it by running the following command on the shell:

+`docker network create health-nlp-network`

+Then, you can run `docker-compose up` as usual.

 Some helper scripts can be found into the `Makefile` in order to perform the usual tasks.